matsengrp/phippery/docs/the-rest-of-it.rst

 ============

 We welcome and encourage contributions to the pipeline.
-We reccomend following the same instructions as `tskit <https://tskit.dev/tskit/docs/stable/development.html#sec-development-workflow-git>`_ for submitting a `pull request <https://github.com/matsengrp/phip-flow/pulls>`__
+We recommend following the same instructions as `tskit <https://tskit.dev/tskit/docs/stable/development.html#sec-development-workflow-git>`_ for submitting a `pull request <https://github.com/matsengrp/phip-flow/pulls>`__.

 Phippery Development Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^